ongres/stackgres/doc/content/en/09-runbooks/13-io-isolation/_index.md

 > If you skipped [step 5](#5-advertise-iops-capacity-as-an-extended-resource)
 > (extended resource layer), remove the `pods.resources` block from the
-> SGCluster spec below — otherwise the cluster pod will stay `Pending`
+> SGCluster spec below --otherwise the cluster pod will stay `Pending`
 > because no node advertises the requested resource.

+The `clusterPods` key under `spec.metadata.annotations` is a StackGres convention.
+Its entries are propagated as annotations on each cluster pod, which is how the BlockIO class selection reaches the container runtime.

 Adjust the `storageClass`, `sgInstanceProfile`, and Postgres version to values that exist in your environment: